emilyselwood/RaspberryTelescope/README.md

 * webserver.c contains the main function along with all the code for dealing with the Mongoose webserver.
 * telescopecamera.c / .h contains all the code for interfacing with the camera.
+* timelapse.c / .h contains all the code for dealing with timelapses.
 * stringutils.c / .h some string helper functions.
 * fileutils.c /.h code for dealing with the file system.
 * mongoose.c / .h all the code for the mongoose web server.